 - to deal with any legal queries relating to your use of our services;

-- to verify your identity - where it is necessary for us to do so in order to meet our legal obligations or to detect and prevent fraud, money-laundering and other crimes;
+- to verify your identity - where it is necessary for us to do so in order to meet our legal obligations or to detect and prevent fraud, money-laundering and other criminal activities;

 - to provide you with service communications so that you receive a full and functional service and so we can perform our obligations to you in order to deliver your parcel.
 These may be sent by email, SMS, Push Notification [or post or, if the circumstances require it, we may contact you by phone].
 These will include notifications about changes to our services;

 - to contact you in order to respond to your complaints, queries and questions or let you know about important changes.
 We will only use your information in this respect where it is necessary so that we can: